Domain Monitoring

 How to Get Started with Domain Monitoring?

-To effectively implement domain monitoring, follow these key steps:
+To effectively implement domain monitoring, follow these steps:

-• Threat Intelligence: Integrate data breach monitoring to gain visibility into leaked employee credentials that could be used to make unauthorized DNS or WHOIS changes.
+• Continuous Monitoring and Analysis: Regularly audit your domain portfolio.
+This helps ensure your asset inventory is up to date and monitoring configured properly.
+Integrate data breach monitoring to gain visibility into leaked employee credentials.
+Attackers use leaked credentials to make unauthorized DNS or WHOIS changes.

 Best Practices for Domain Monitoring

-• Monitor Variations: Include common misspellings or variations of your domains in monitoring efforts to catch typosquatting and phishing attempts.
+• Monitor Variations: Monitor for common misspellings or variations of your domain names.
+This can help catch typosquatting and phishing attempts.

-• Track Global Domains: If your business operates internationally, monitor regional variations of your domain, as attackers may register similar domains in different countries.
+• Track Global Domains: For businesses that operate internationally, monitor regional variations of your domain.
+Attackers may register similar domains in different countries.

-• Use Domain Locking: Implement domain locking features offered by registrars to prevent unauthorized domain transfers.
+• Use Domain Locking: Enable domain locking in your registrar’s account settings.
+This can help prevent unauthorized domain transfers.

-• Monitor Expiration Dates: Keep track of your domain expiration dates to avoid unintentional lapses, which could lead to your domain being hijacked or taken by malicious actors.
+• Monitor Expiration Dates: Keep track of your domain expiration dates.
+Missing a domain renewal can lead to your domain being hijacked or taken by malicious actors.